MoseleyBioinformaticsLab/MESSES/_sources/protocol_dependent_schema.rst.txt

     ...
     }

-The first table shown is the "parent_protocol" table, named so it will not be confused with the "protocol" table in :doc:`experiment_description_schema`.
+The first table shown is the "parent_protocol" table, named so it will not be confused with the "protocol" table in :doc:`experiment_description_specification`.
 The parent_protocol is required to specify the types of the protocols in the JSON, but also allows you to specify inheritance of protocols.
 The children of a protocol inherit all of the required fields of not only its parent, but all of its ancestors.